We focus our research on underestimated geopolitical developments that could impact the real economy and markets.

-Christian uses the “intelligence” from specialists in other fields to identify geopolitical factors that could impact the macroeconomic outlook of key economies.
+Christian uses the “intelligence” from specialists in other fields to identify geopolitical factors that could impact the macro outlook of key economies.
 The Pacific Rim (USA, Mexico, China, Japan, S.Korea, Russia etc) is increasingly driving the global economic and geopolitical competition.
-In its broader sense “Geopolitics” encompasses all factors related to the geography & resources of nation states.
+In its broader sense, “Geopolitics” encompasses all factors related to the geography & different resources of nation states.
 From river-grids, impassable mountains, minerals, gas, oil .. to .. labor force, population, their religion and political system.
-Post-modern Macroeconomic Research has to incorporate changes and trends in the broader geopolitical landscape in order to make more accurate analyses and predictions.
+According to Christian Takushi, religion is probably by far the most underestimated geopolitical factor.

 .. with diversity and balance

-Although the world economy is increasingly interconnected, financial experts, economists, political analysts and other scientists are not working closer together.
+Although the world economy is increasingly interconnected, economists, political analysts and scientists are not working closer together.
 Far from it.
-As a result, few forecasts take into account all main forces shaping today’s trends.
 Predictions are made often out of one single perspective.
 To explain motives often conspiracy theories are utilised.

-For this reason Christian has been building for over 20 years a heterogenous informal network of specialists – developing a Synthesis of Geopolitical and Macroeconomic analysis.
+For this reason Christian has expanded traditional macro research to include political, military, religious and other soft factors.
 In Christian’s research all nations and their leaders are met with respect.
-Christian endeavours to understand the values and priorities that drive the decision-making of leaders.
+Christian endeavours to understand the values and priorities that drive the decision-making of national leaders.
 And they differ from culture to culture, religion to religion, and region to region.
 Even neighbouring states differ in their Foreign or Monetary Policy depending on their geo-strategic strength (or lack thereof.

-Some recent real-life examples of how Geopolitical Macro Insight was a key advantage
+Some examples of how Geopolitical Insight was an advantage

-- In 2011 while most observers celebrated the Arab Spring as springboards of democracy, Christian Takushi strongly disagreed.
-He noticed the White House shifting priorities towards Turkey & iran, and their cooperation advancing across MENA.
-He warned the Arab Spring would lead to more instability, Islamic radicalisation, and a US push for energy independence.
+- In 2011 while most observers celebrated the Arab Spring as springboards of democracy, Christian disagreed.
+He warned of more instability and a US push for energy independence.

-- After the MH17 tragedy in July 2014 as consensus expected a dramatic US-Russia escalation, Christian Takushi quickly told investors why the USA and Russia would not escalate beyond standard protocol.
-A buy opportunity.
+- After the MH17 tragedy in July 2014 consensus expected a dramatic US-Russia escalation, Christian Takushi quickly explained why the USA and Russia would not escalate beyond standard protocol.

-- While many observers were concerned the Hong Kong pro-democracy protests could spread, we saw a buy opportunity.
-China’s median age is 37, and Hong Kong’s is even 43.
+- While many observers were concerned the Hong Kong pro-democracy protests could spread, Christian saw China’s median age was 37, and Hong Kong’s was even 43.
 Both are too “old” to embrace revolution (22 or younger needed).
 Understanding demographic, religious and cultural trends in Asia is vital: Confusian people rarely rebel against authority, they are more likely to endure bitter infighting between factions.

 A holistic view

 Geopolitical research is currently dominated by analysts and scholars with a political or government background.
 By contrast, Christian Takushi explains most trends & conflicts as the logical result of converging or diverging economic and geopolitical interests, rather than as clash of good and evil nations.
-Christian has not only broadened Macroeconomic Research to include geopolitical factors, he has also broadened the logical-linear Western view of the world to include the rather circular Oriental way of seeing the world.
+Christian has not only broadened Macro Research to include geopolitical factors, he has also broadened the logical-linear Western view of the world to include the rather circular Oriental way of seeing human existance.

-Investors need to know that one and the same analysis or investment conclusion can lead to different actions.
-This depends on the investors’s situation, risk tolerance, risk capacity, portfolio allocation, overall asset structure, presence of derivatives, net debt, cash flow projection, life expectancy, duties and religious beliefs.
+Any person wanting to use our geopolitical research as input for investment decisions does so at his/her own risk and needs to know that one and the same analysis can lead to different actions.
+This depends on the investors’s goals, risk tolerance, risk budget, portfolio allocation, overall asset structure, net debt, cash flow projection, life expectancy, ethical and religious beliefs.
 Christian strongly encourages investors to seek advice and check differing views before taking any decision affecting their investments, profession, business or family.

 Christian does not assume any responsibility for the opinions expressed by other specialists (strategists, economists, analysts etc) that contribute to this website.
-Although they are part of our network, they are independent in their views and research – and we aim at respecting that.
+They are independent in their views and research – and we aim at respecting that.
 Their independence is important, it allows us to benefit from their analysis and to learn from one another.
 We don’t want a mono-culture, neither do we want only contributors that agree with Christian’s opinion.

 For more information about the analysis method: click here.